345ishaan/Digit-Classification-using-Numpy/README.md

         ```python
             python nn.py train ./data ./model_bn
         ```

+    v) Caution:-

+        If you see the following exception:-
+                Exception : Not able to parse MNIST Data Please download the mnist_train.csv from the above mentioned link.

 ## Testing the model
 1) I have already provided the trained model inside the model folder and the test data inside the data folder.
 2) To get started, use the follwing command.